sam-621/vendyx/packages/common/README.md

-# @vendyx/common
+# @ebloc/common
-The `@vendyx/common` package serves as a foundational and shared component within the Vendyx software ecosystem, providing essential functionalities and utilities that are commonly used across all packages.
+The `@ebloc/common` package serves as a foundational and shared component within the Ebloc software ecosystem, providing essential functionalities and utilities that are commonly used across all packages.

 ## Setup
-Vendyx common exposes typescript functions and types/interfaces
+Ebloc common exposes typescript functions and types/interfaces

 ### Installation
 Run the following command